 Depression usually zaps a person’s energy, leaving them unproductive.

 If you’re taking antidepressant medications, certain side effects could further affect your mood.
-Consult with a medical professional if you’d like to address this directly.
+Consult with a medical professional and seek assistance if you’d like to address this directly.

 10. Commitment Issues